New and useful content will be added to our network, and may even end up on the Learn Crypto feed.

-Hard Staking providers are essentially exploiting an arbitrage between the returns available from staking directly with a Proof of Stake cryptocurrency that need validators, and the rate they offer their customers.
+Hard Staking providers are essentially exploiting an arbitrage between the returns available from staking directly with a Proof of Stake cryptocurrency that needs validators, and the rate they offer their customers.

 The choice between Hard or Soft Staking comes down to the trade-off between the flexibility of access of Soft Staking vs much the higher rates but constraints of a lock-up period.

-If you choose to be paid interest in the token specific to the provider, and that also appreciates in value, you’re winning on three fronts, but trebling your overall risk.
+If you choose to be paid interest in the token specific to the provider (refer to the next section on native tokens), and that also appreciates in value, you’re winning on three fronts, but trebling your overall risk.

-If the markets start to tumble during the lock-in period, you have no choice but to watch your deposit fall in value.
+If the markets start to tumble during the lock-in period, you have no choice but to watch your deposit fall in value, not just because of the depreciating value of your deposit, but the depreciating value of the specific provider token you're earning interest in.
 You can withdraw the interest accrued and exchange that, albeit for a declining return but are otherwise powerless.